adamsilver/adamsilver.io-jekyll/_drafts/2014-11-01-reintroduction-to-cross-browser-scripting.md

 ## Nothing new

-This article won't provide you with anything that hasn't already been shared by others but it is somewhat lost in the industry and I hope that merely reintroducing some of the information here may urge others to take a deeper interest.
+This article won't provide you with anything that hasn't already been shared by others[0] but it is somewhat lost in the industry and I hope that merely reintroducing some of the information here may urge others to take a deeper interest.

 ## Cient-side challenges